yasershomaf/news_blog/README.md

 # News Blog
 > React application developed to show categorized news according to your interest.
-It can also be sorted from new news to old and vice versa
+It can also be sorted from new news to old and vice versa via News API

 ## Features
 - Fetching news